National Gallery of Modern Art

 The ground floor is dedicated to the nineteenth century, where visitors can find works by Paul Cezanne, Antonio Canova, Claude Monet and Vincent van Gogh.

-The top floor, on the other hand, is devoted to twentieth century art, including Futurist, Cubist, Dadaist and abstract art movements.
+The top floor, on the other hand, is devoted to twentieth-century art, including Futurist, Cubist, Dadaist and abstract art movements.

 Unlike other contemporary art museums

 The Galleria Nazionale d’Arte Moderna offers an impressive collection of Modern Art, with a large number of pieces of art by renowned artists.
-It is definitely a very interesting museum with a wide range of art movements.

 Schedule